-The need for special education teachers is urgent, especially in urban areas including Chicagoland.
-Research findings indicate that a shortage of special education teachers disproportionately affects minority students, particularly in urban school districts like Chicago that have large majorities African American and Latino students.
-Join UIC educators in our quest to ensure that every student, particularly those in urban schools, receives access to an inclusive education that fosters social and academic growth and prepares students for a successful transition out of school services.
-Students in the MEd Special Education program also have unique access to the SPEDUCATORS Network to engage with fellow students and alumni in career and social opportunities.
+The need for special education teachers is urgent, especially in urban areas like Chicago.
+Research indicates that a shortage of special education teachers disproportionately affects minority students, particularly in urban school districts that have large majorities of African American and Latino students.